 ProQuest gives full-text access to two databases.
 ProQuest Religion is their subject-specific database containing access to 150 peer-reviewed journal titles.
 ProQuest Research Library is their generic, "work horse," database containing access to 4,000 full-text journal titles in every conceivable subject area.

-This wealth of resources available serves to show that The King's University is in a good position to continue serving the research needs of its growing and expanding community.
+This wealth of resources available serves to show that TKU is in a good position to continue serving the research needs of its growing and expanding community.